elenavanengelenmaslova/kotlin-spring-cloud-function-clean-architecture-demo/README.md

 - The storage account for MockNest is set to "demomocknest" (this storage account must exist before deployment)
 - The storage container for Terraform state is set to "vintikterraformstorage" (this container must exist in the storage account before deployment)

+Ensure to run `generateTerraform.sh` after any infra changes in the appropriate cdk module (aws or azure) to regenerate terraform configuration.

 ## Configure Pipeline

+> ⚠️ **Security Notice**
-**NOTE**: This demo project does not use RBAC (Azure) or IAM (AWS) for access to GitHub Actions.
-If using company cloud resources, please follow your company's guidelines to give GitHub Actions access to cloud resources.
+> This demo project does **not** use RBAC (Azure) or IAM (AWS) to restrict GitHub Actions' access to cloud resources for simplicity.
+> If you are deploying to company environments, always follow your organization's security policies and configure GitHub Actions with proper role-based access control.

-If you're using GitHub Actions for deployment, you'll need to configure the following secrets:
+If you are using GitHub Actions for deployment, you'll need to configure the following secrets:

 ### AWS Deployment Secrets
 - `AWS_ACCOUNT_ID`: Your AWS account ID